Adult PLS/HDC General Education Program (GEP)

 Free or general electives allow students to pursue interests, explore new fields, or to continue concentration in their major.

-The General Education Program (GEP) applies to students who are completing a bachelor's degree through PLS.
+The Adult Learner General Education Program (GEP) applies to students who are completing a bachelor's degree through Professional and Liberal Studies Program (PLS) or through the Haub Degree Completion Program (HDC)

-The GEP is comprised of Signature Core, Variable Core, Integrative Learning courses and Overlays.
+The Adult Learner GEP is comprised of Signature Core, Variable Core, Integrative Learning courses and Overlays.

 |PHL 154||Moral Foundations||3|